magento/merchdocs/src/cms/page-builder-workspace.md

 ## Viewports

-A viewport is the visible area of a web page that a user sees.
-On the stage, when it is in full-screen design mode, Page Builder displays viewport buttons above the stage to show you the content as the site user will see it on the storefront.
+A _viewport_ is the visible area of a web page that a user sees.
+When it is in full-screen design mode, Page Builder displays viewport buttons above the stage to show you the content as the site user will see it on the storefront.

 ![Viewport buttons]({% link images/images-ee/page-builder-workspace-viewport-buttons.png %}){: .zoom}
 _Viewport buttons_

-Page Builder also defines breakpoints to its viewports.
+Page Builder also defines breakpoints for viewports.
 Breakpoints define minimum and maximum widths within which certain styles are applied.
-Page Builder's two viewports define the following breakpoints for its content:
+The Page Builder viewports provide the following content breakpoints:

 - **Desktop breakpoint**—`min-width: 1024px`.
 This breakpoint applies styles defined for viewport widths that measure 1024px and wider.
 - **Mobile breakpoints**—`max-width: 768px, min-width: 640px`.
 These breakpoints apply styles defined for viewport widths between 768px and 640px.